 After your property is enrolled in the program, check to see if it is listed on maps and within your local government’s land records system if your program’s ordinance provides this benefit.
 Having your property noted as being enrolled in a VAD or EVAD program will help notify new residents that forestry and its related activities will be occurring on your land.
 Signage is optional, but many landowners who enroll post signs on their property to show pride in their program — and to let their neighbors know that they are adjacent to land that is enrolled in a voluntary agricultural district program.
 Additionally, some landowners choose to join agricultural advisory boards or participate in other program activities promoted by the advisory board that educate the community about the importance of forestry, farming, and horticulture.

-If you would like to establish a VAD or EVAD program in your county or town, contact your county Cooperative Extension office or local Soil and Water Conservation district office.
+If you would like to establish a VAD or EVAD program in your county or town, contact your local N.C.
+Cooperative Extension county center or local Soil and Water Conservation district office.
 They can guide you through the process of creating a program.
 Talk to other forestland owners, farmland owners, and producers in your area to see if they would be interested in starting a program.
 These programs are typically initiated by growers and created through community support for forestry, farming, and horticulture.
 Organizations such as the North Carolina Farm Bureau and the North Carolina Grange may provide support and opportunities to connect with other landowners interested in district programs.
 Also, talk to forestland owners and farmers in other communities that have VAD and EVAD programs to see what steps they have taken to create these programs.
 If a program already exists in your area, but you would like to see additional benefits added to the program ordinance, work with others in your community to add these benefits.
 Other resources that can help you develop or revise VAD or EVAD programs include the North Carolina Department of Agriculture and Consumer Services and North Carolina State University.
 Web sites for the agencies, departments, and organizations noted in this publication are listed in the Resources section.

 Publication date: July 24, 2018